obsidianmd/obsidian-help/en/Plugins/Publish.md

 If you set `publish: true`, then new files will be automatically selected the next time you publish changes.

-If you set `publish: false`, then the file will not be visble when publishing changes, and will not show up in new/changed files.
+If you set `publish: false`, then the file will not be visible when publishing changes, and will not show up in new/changed files.
 If this file had been previously published, you will see an option to delete it instead.

-If you do not use YAML to flag publish files, the default behaviour is to automatically select changed files, but not new files.
+If you do not use YAML to flag publish files, the default behavior is to automatically select changed files, but not new files.

 ### Make changes